Pomeranian

 Happy-go-lucky is a Pomeranian’s middle name, as their personality is equal parts friendly and inquisitive.
 They live for social interactions and to make their pet parents laugh out loud.

 If you have kids at your house, you’ll be glad to learn that aggressiveness isn’t typically in this dog’s nature.
 Pomeranians aren’t known to be biters, although any dog may snap if provoked.
-So, keep a close eye on toddlers and preschoolers who may accidentally drop or clutch this fluffy furball too tightly—it’s easy to mistake a tiny Pomeranian for a favorite stuffed animal.
+So, teach children to handle dogs with care, and keep a close eye on toddlers and preschoolers who may accidentally drop or clutch this fluffy furball too tightly—it’s easy to mistake a tiny Pomeranian for a favorite stuffed animal.
 Still, this breed is known to be rather compatible with their extended family, whether it includes other dogs, cats or children.

 Not only do they have the looks, but also the smarts.
 Poms have competency in spades and they’re adept at picking up fun new tricks.
 If you’re hoping to try obedience classes with your Pomeranian, this breed is keenly intelligent and likely to get good grades!